abkour/glshader/README.md

 		shaderProgram.bind();

 The constructor automatically creates the list of shaders you specified by reading the files at the associated paths.
 It reports errors by throwing exceptions that you need to catch.
-If you wish to use the shader simply call the method bind();
+If you wish to use the shader simply call the bind method.